Milnthorpe: Community

 Milnthorpe has one secondary school, Dallam School, which was graded "Needs improvement" by Ofsted in 2023 and one primary school, Milnthorpe Primary School, rated by Ofsted as "Good" in 2019.

 There are three public houses in the village.

 Landmarks

 The Grade I listed house Dallam Tower, with an estate known for its deer, stands near to the River Bela just south-west of Milnthorpe, although in the parish of Beetham.
 The grade II listed St Anthony's Tower may be seen on the top of St Anthony's Hill to the north-east of the village centre.
 There are a total of nine grade II listed buildings or structures in the parish, including a footbridge over the River Bela, built in 1730 as a road bridge.

 Just to the north is Levens Hall, famed for its topiary.

 People

 The former Leader of the Liberal Democrats (2015–2017), Tim Farron (MP for Westmorland and Lonsdale) lives in Milnthorpe.

 John Taylor, third president of the Church of Jesus Christ of Latter-day Saints from 1880 to 1887, was born in Milnthorpe and lived there until he emigrated to Canada.

+Transport

+As of March 2026, two bus routes serve the town, both are run by Stagecoach.
+The first is the 555 to Lancaster via Carnforth or to Keswick via Central Lakes.
+The second is the 755 to Heysham via Carnforth & Morecambe or to Bowness-on-Windermere via Kendal and Windermere.

+Since the closure of Milnthorpe railway station in 1968, the nearest train services are at Carnforth 3 miles away (on the Furness line and the Leeds–Morecambe line) and at Oxenholme, 7.5 miles away, on the West Coast Main Line.